OSGeo/gdal/gdal/doc/source/drivers/raster/netcdf.rst

 - SHOW_TIME=YES/NO. Defaults to YES.
 If set to NO, single-dimensional variables whose ``standard_name`` attribute is "time" will not be listed.
+- GROUP_BY=SAME_DIMENSION.
+If set, single-dimensional variables will not be listed

 The :cpp:func:`GDALGroup::CreateMDArray` method supports the following options: